-After more than a year of lockdown, isolation and social distancing many of our Hunter Valley members came together on 8 April 2021 for a social catch up.

-Our events co-ordinator, Sara Turner, and Lake Macquarie member Suellen Holland organised a tour of the Rathmines Heritage Centre followed by lunch at the historic Rathmines Bowling Club.
+lockdown, isolation and social distancing many of our Hunter Valley members came together on 8 April 2021 for a social catch up.
+Turner, and Lake Macquarie member Suellen Holland organised a tour of the Rathmines Heritage Centre followed by lunch at the historic Rathmines Bowling Club.